New non-extremal and BPS hairy black holes in gauged $\,\mathcal{N}=2\,$ and $\,\mathcal{N}=8\,$ supergravity: The model

-which is solved, excluding values $n=0$ and $n=2$, either for pure electric FI terms ($\alpha=0$) or for $s=\pm1$.
+which is solved, excluding the value $\nu=-1$ ($n=0$), either for pure electric FI terms ($\alpha=0$) or for $s=\pm1$.
 Since we are interested in dyonic FI terms, we shall restrict ourselves to the latter case.
-After the shift \eqref{eq:phishift}, the scalar field $z$ is expressed as
+For $s=\pm1$, it is straightforward to invert the the parameterization yielding:

+which require that $\theta_3$ and $\theta_4$ have the same sign.
+Next, it is convenient to express $\xi$ in terms of the AdS radius $L$: